Steam Piping Tutorial

 Hartford Loop

-The Hartford loop was first designed as boiler protection so if the wet return would spring a leak all the water would not drain out of the boiler and cause a dry fire.
-Dry firing the boiler means there is no water in the boiler and the boiler continues to fire.
+The Hartford loop was first designed as boiler protection, so if the wet return would spring a leak, all the water would not drain out of the boiler and cause a dry fire.
+Dry firing the boiler means there is no water in the boiler, and the boiler continues to fire.
 This will crack the boiler and require a boiler replacement.
 Never add water to a dry fire condition unless the boiler has had ample time to cool down.
-Adding water to a very hot steam boiler may cause physical injury, damage to the cast-iron boiler sections, and/or property.
-A Hartford loop should be installed on all steam boilers unless the boiler has a pumped return from a condensate pump or boiler feed unit.
+Adding water to a very hot steam boiler can cause physical injury, damage to the cast-iron boiler sections, and/or property damage.
+A Hartford loop should be installed on all steam boilers unless the boiler has a pumped return from a condensate pump or boiler feed tank.
 Never install check valves in the return lines of residential steam boilers with dry or wet returns.

 Click the BACK button